Tag: accidental drowning

 Alarms work: Many homes have a three-sided fence around a pool and they consider the home the fourth wall.
 If a home is considered part of the safety barrier of the pool, then alarms are recommended on all the doors.
 Most of these alarms are easily turned off by adults but will alert anyone in charge that a child has left the home.

-Pool covers: Power safety covers, unlike simple plastic tarps or sheets that cover the pool, are motor powered barriers that can be placed over the water area.
+Pool covers: Power safety covers, unlike simple plastic tarps or sheets that cover the pool, are motor-powered barriers that can be placed over the water area.
 When properly installed and up to safety standards, one of these power safety covers will hold the weight of two adults and one child.
 These standards were put into place in order to aid a rescue if necessary.

-Education: Anyone who has a pool at their home needs to be aware of all of the responsibility involved regarding safety.
+Education: Anyone who has a pool at their home needs to be aware of all of the responsibilities involved regarding safety.
 Babysitters or other adults who will be in charge at the home should all be aware of any safety precautions and should be properly trained in first aid and CPR.
 All children who enter the pool need to be supervised by adults and even children who have had swimming lessons need to be watched carefully.

-As mentioned earlier, for every child in the United States that dies from drowning accident, five other children are treated at the emergency room for submersion injuries.
+As mentioned earlier, for every child in the United States that dies from a drowning accident, five other children are treated at the emergency room for submersion injuries.
 It has been shown that nearly 50% of children who suffered injuries in a swimming pool did so at residential pools as compared to less than 30% who suffered injuries at public pools or spas.

 If you find you are injured in a Florida accident, there are issues you will need to resolve.
 Recovery and rehabilitation will be your obvious focus, and speaking to an attorney will be an item that slips down your “to do” list.
 With that in mind, here are three reasons you will want to make retaining a Tampa, FL personal injury lawyer a priority.